LockeCoder/CS370-Pirate-Agent/README.md

 - Epsilon-greedy exploration
 - Hyperparameter tuning
 - Model evaluation
+- Runtime-aware experimentation
-- Jupyter Notebook workflows
+- Jupyter Notebook workflow
 - Technical reflection and documentation

-## Technologies Used

-- Python
-- Jupyter Notebook
-- Deep Q-Learning
-- Neural networks
-- NumPy
-- Keras / TensorFlow
-- Reinforcement learning environment logic

-## Reflection
+## Technical Reflection

-### My Work vs. Starter Code
+### Starter Code and My Contributions

-I kept the provided environment and experience buffer structure, then added and adjusted the training loop logic needed to train the agent.
-I added the target network, handled both `running` and `not_over` game status values, and tuned the epsilon schedule, discount factor, replay settings, target synchronization interval, and episode step limits.
+The project included provided environment and experience buffer code.
+I kept the existing maze environment structure and expanded the training logic needed to train and evaluate the intelligent agent.

+My work focused on implementing and tuning the Deep Q-Learning process, including the training loop, action-selection strategy, replay memory usage, target-network synchronization, hyperparameter tuning, and runtime-limited validation.

+### Reinforcement Learning Approach

+The agent learns through trial and error.
+Each action produces feedback through the environment's reward system, and the model uses that feedback to improve future action choices.

+The main challenge was balancing exploration and exploitation.
+If the agent explores too much, it may fail to consistently reach the treasure.
+If it exploits too early, it may converge on weak behavior before learning better paths.
+Tuning epsilon, epsilon decay, discount factor, replay memory, and episode length helped improve training behavior.

+### Challenges and Problem Solving

+Sparse rewards and longer maze paths made training difficult under a limited runtime.
+Some starting locations are farther from the treasure and require longer successful paths before the model can receive useful reward feedback.

+To address this, I adjusted the discount factor, step limits, target-network synchronization, and replay memory settings.
+I also prioritized the canonical top-left starting position used for grading while expanding validation across additional free starting cells when possible.

 ### Connection to Computer Science

-This project represents the full computer science problem-solving process: define the objective, model the environment, choose an algorithm, evaluate results, and iterate.
-The model is not magic.
-It improves because the problem is represented clearly, feedback is measured consistently, and the algorithm is adjusted based on observed behavior.
+This project demonstrates how computer science applies algorithmic thinking to intelligent decision-making problems.
+The agent does not simply follow a fixed set of instructions.
+Instead, the system represents a problem space, evaluates possible actions, learns from feedback, and improves through repeated training.

+This connects to broader software engineering concepts such as modeling, optimization, testing, maintainability, and ethical documentation of system limitations.

 ### Ethics and Limitations

 I documented the project limits honestly.
-Sparse rewards and long maze paths make full coverage expensive, especially under runtime constraints.
-Under the project deadline, I prioritized the canonical starting position used for grading and then expanded validation when possible.
-The notebook includes the training configuration needed to reproduce the final run.
+The model's behavior depends on training time, reward structure, hyperparameter choices, and the difficulty of the starting position.

+Because the final run used a project deadline time cap, the results should be interpreted within that runtime constraint.
+The notebook and HTML export provide the detailed training configuration and final recorded results.

+## Project Value

+This project shows the ability to work with machine learning concepts, reinforcement learning logic, neural network-based decision making, and experimental tuning.

+It is strongest for demonstrating Python development, AI/ML fundamentals, problem solving, model evaluation, and the ability to explain technical limitations clearly.

 ## Future Improvements

 - Add a `requirements.txt` file for easier setup
+- Add clearer setup instructions for TensorFlow/Keras dependencies
 - Add a short explanation of the reward structure
 - Add more comparison runs with different epsilon schedules and discount factors
 - Improve reporting for success rate across all valid starting cells
+- Add charts showing training progress over time
 - Organize supporting files into `notebooks/`, `src/`, and `docs/` folders

+## Academic Portfolio Notice

+This repository is shared as an academic portfolio artifact.
+It may include coursework documentation and assignment-specific material created for an educational setting.

+Please do not reuse, submit, or redistribute this work as your own.